bracesoftware/DETUtils-Old/docs/d_mapeditor.md

 # d_mapeditor.inc

-open.mp Map Editor - edit San Andreas yourself in the game
+SA:MP Map Editor - edit San Andreas yourself in the game

 ## How to start to use?